 Jill Stanek, national campaign chair for the pro-life Susan B. Anthony List (misidentified by the Sun-Times as an “abortion-rights nonprofit), had it right when she told the Chicago Sun-Times, “… Illinois is trying to outdo New York’s abortion extremism – and unborn children and their mothers will pay the price,” adding, “Americans of every political persuasion are appalled by these attempts to expand abortion on demand through the moment of birth and even infanticide, and that in turn is driving pro-life momentum around the country.
 There is no pride or glory in being the most extreme pro-abortion state in the nation.”

 The state already had among the most liberal abortion laws in the nation.
-The new Illinois RHA does away with things the state’s ban on partial-birth abortion, parental notification of minors, ends the need for licensing abortion facilities by the state, allows non-physicians to commit abortions, and allows for abortion at any time, for any reason, including for reasons of “health” which may include “physical, emotional, psychological, familial” or any other type of “health” the abortionist will accept.
+The new Illinois RHA does away with things the state’s ban on partial-birth abortion, ends the need for licensing abortion facilities by the state, allows non-physicians to commit abortions, and allows for abortion at any time, for any reason, including for reasons of “health” which may include “physical, emotional, psychological, familial” or any other type of “health” the abortionist will accept.
 And abortionists have made clear that they believe the very state of being pregnant and not wanting to be is reason enough to commit an abortion.